amazon-archives/aws-mobilehub-ember/README.md

 * `ember build` (development)
 * `ember build --environment production` (production)

-### Deploying to S3
+### Deploying for Test and Production

-To deploy the app to your MobileHub generated S3 hosting bucket, use the S3 bucket name obtained above, and simply run from your projects root directory:
+Mobile Hub will create an S3 static location for testing purposes and a CloudFront distribution for CDN deployment of your application.
+To deploy the app to your MobileHub generated S3 hosting bucket and CloudFront, use the S3 bucket name obtained above, and simply run from your projects root directory:

     ember build
     aws s3 cp ./dist s3://your-s3-bucket/ --acl public-read

 Then visit your S3 static web hosts url.
 To retrieve this:

-1. Goto MobileHub and click on **Hosting and Streaming**
+1. Go to your MobileHub project and click on **Hosting and Streaming**
-2. Click on **manage**
+2. Click on the tile **View from S3**

-3. Click on **Properties** -> ***Static website hosting***
-4. Use the **Endpoint** displayed
+After a bit of time the file changes you pushed will also propigate to the CloudFront Distribution so that you can click the **View from CloudFromt** tile and browse the site from a CDN for faster performance.
+You can force this refresh to happen immediately from the **Hosting and Streaming** page:

+1. Click **Edit your CDN distribution**
+2. Click the **Invalidations** tab
+3. Select **Create Invalidation** and enter an asterisk (*) to refresh all the content

+Once the process completes click the **View from CloudFront** tile in the **Hosting and Streaming** section of Mobile Hub.

 NOTE: If you would like browser URLs to route directly to your Ember routes e.g. visiting http://your-s3-host/home etc. You should add
-"index.html" to the **Error document** as well.
+"index.html" to the **Error document** as well in your CloudFront distribution.

+### Making changes

+Each time you make changes to the application it will need to be built and deployed.
+To build and copy to S3:

+    ember build
+    aws s3 cp --recursive ./dist s3://your-s3-hosting-bucket/

+Then as above either wait for a CloudFront Distribution refresh or force one with an invalidation.
+We recommend you do development locally testing using `ember serve` and perform the above process for integration testing and deployments.

 ## Troubleshooting

-### Issues accessing via CloudFront:

-The default CloudFront distro does not set a **default object** in it's configuration.
-This should be set to "index.html" within the CloudFront settings:

-- Sign in to the AWS Management Console and open the [CloudFront console](https://console.aws.amazon.com/cloudfront/).
-- In the list of distributions in the top pane, select the distribution to update.
-- In the Distribution Details pane, on the General tab, click Edit.
-- In the Edit Distribution dialog box, in the Default Root Object field, enter the file name of the default root object.
-- Enter index.html.
-Do not add a / before the object name.
-- To save your changes, click Yes, Edit.

 ### 404/403 etc. type http errors from CloudFront